 During a morning Circle briefing, she tried to corner Alistair Thorne.
 “The badges are a provocation, Alistair.
 It’s weaponizing the Dullahan tragedy.
 Behaviour like this is beneath us.
 I need you to sign this directive to ban unauthorized political iconography.”
 She slid a sheet toward him, hoping to catch the flow of his script under the guise of bureaucracy.

 Alistair didn’t even look up.
-He scrawled a dismissive signature at the bottom of her form—hardly more than a line of thorns.
-“It’s just school spirit, Gwenhwyfar.
-Don’t be so sensitive; it’s practically a mascot at this point.”
+He scrawled dismissive suggestions for revisions at the bottom of her form.
+“Don’t be so sensitive, Gwenhwyfar; it’s practically a mascot at this point.
+We can’t ban every badge someone finds offensive.
+We’d have to ban the Circle pin.”

 Next was Catriona Sinclair at the Sanctuary.
 The Fundraising Chair was holding court near the fireplace, her laugh sounding like shattering glass.

 Catriona paused, her eyes flickering with a moment of sharp, wary calculation.
-She took the pen and wrote three names in a flowery, practised hand.
+She took the pen and wrote three names in a flowery, practiced hand.
 Gwen watched the way she crossed her Ts—flat, horizontal strokes.
 Not the duellist’s parry.
 Another dead end.

 Finally, she sought out Isolde Thorne.
 Obtaining an indisputable sample of her mentor’s handwriting was proving to be an exercise in tactical exhaustion.
 Their meeting was a masterclass in subtext.
 Isolde hadn’t just lectured Gwen; she had circled her like a predator sensing a tremor in the herd.